Last month I got to

 - Over 19 million construction man-hours

 Once In a Lifetime Experience

 The walk across the Queensferry Crossing took us just under one hour to complete.
-What made the event a once in a lifetime experience was the fact it was built for vehicles only.
+What made the event a once-in-a-lifetime experience was the fact it was built for vehicles only.
 No pedestrians will ever cross the Queensferry Crossing again.
 It’s pretty cool to say that we were two of the 50,000 people to be chosen to ever cross the bridge.

 Before the event, we were given an information pack and a security pass which we had to wear at all times during the crossing.
 Our meeting point was at Ingliston Park & Ride and this is where we checked in for the event.
-There was plenty of disabled parking bays, assistance from staff if required and accessible toilets.
+There were plenty of disabled parking bays, assistance from staff if required and accessible toilets.

 Once checked in we made our way onto the bus, which then took us to the Queensferry Crossing starting point.
 There were lots of people standing around at the starting point and there were accessible portaloo toilets here too.

 Here are some of my favourite photos from the day.